 Keep toiletries to a minimum, as you carry everything you bring on your back.
 In fact, many hostels will have a surplus of toiletries, discarded from hikers learning this lesson the hard way.

-Journal: Want to remember the Camino?
+Travel Journal: Want to remember the Camino?
 Jusino recommends bringing a journal and taking trail notes for 15 minutes every night before bed.
 By the end of the trip, those small memories form a much larger, and lasting, story.

 Key Phrases to Know